waqardongre/tdmdjangoherokuapi/README.md

 3D Models Manager

-This is Angular web application in which we can upload and view 3D models saved in .glb and .fbx formate.
+    This is a web application made on Angular 7.3.1 and Django Rest Framework 4.0.6(Django Rest framework 3.13.1) in which we can upload and view 3D models     saved in .glb and .fbx format.

+    Both Front end and backend is developed following best practices.

+    App have perfect input validations and a Beautiful Bootstrab styled UI which is able to run offline because Bootstrab style css file is saved in           Angular project.

+This repository is DRF(Django Rest Framework) API server for this App.

 To run this project on your local system follow below instructions: